Systemic Candidiasis is an Invasive Candida Yeast Infection

 Ketoconazole (Nizoral) is taken at 200 or 400 mg once a day.
 It needs acid to be absorbed, so it should be taken with food.
 This anti-fungal may not be well absorbed in people with digestive problems or who cannot eat very much.

 Fluconazole (Diflucan) is taken at 200 mg the first day, then 100 mg once a day thereafter.
 Treatment typically lasts two weeks for oral or skin candidiasis and three weeks for esophageal infection (or two weeks after symptoms clear up, whichever is longer).
-The dose may be increased to 400 mg per day if the lower dose does not work.
+The dosage could be increased to 400 mg each day when the lower dosage doesn’t work.
 Fluconazole can be hard on the digestive system, and particularly the liver.
 My recommendations are for you to take an intensive course of probiotics after this drug.

 Some studies suggest that fluconazole is more effective (more powerful) than ketoconazole.
 Some doctors still prefer to treat aggressive fungal infections with other drugs, like ketaconazole, in order to save the potent fluconazole for later use, if necessary.
 Resistance to fluconazole is well documented.
 Once it develops, then drug treatment options are very limited.